-A TF can be issued after a VW or TW has been given, or can be issued without a first TW, based on the severity of the player's behavior or language.
+A TF can be issued after a VW or TW has been given, or can be issued without a first TW, based on the severity of the Player's behaviour or language.

-- A TF is considered 2 strikes against a team, with the offending team having a point removed from their score.
-If the offending team has no score, the non-offending team has a point added to their score - Receiving a third strike results in a game forfeit or a match forfeit in a match of 15 or 21 points. - Receiving a fourth strike results in a match forfeit.
+- A TF is considered 2 strikes against a Team, with the offending Team having a point removed from their score.
+If the offending Team has no score, the non-offending Team has a point added to their score - Receiving a third strike results in a game forfeit in a match that is best of 3 games or a match forfeit in a single game match of 15 or 21 points. - Receiving a fourth strike results in a match forfeit.
 This would arise as a result of having one TF and receiving a second TF

-Player Ejection or Expulsion
+Ejection or Expulsion

 If you observe any conduct by a player that you judge worthy of expulsion or ejection, immediately notify the Tournament Director.
-If the Tournament Director decides to eject or expulse the player at that time:
+If the Tournament Director decides to eject or expel the player at that time:

-- Follow the match forfeit procedure to end the match, as awarding the match to the opponent. - Write "FORFEIT EJECTION" or "FORFEIT EXPULSION" under the final scores on the scoresheet and indicate which player was ejected or expulsed.
+- Follow the match forfeit procedure to end the match, as awarding the match to the opponent. - Write "FORFEIT EJECTION" or "FORFEIT EXPULSION" under the final scores on the scoresheet and indicate which Player was ejected or expelled.